Perotti, Brevis commemoratio vitae M. Valerii Martialis

 The Life is transmitted in BAV Vrb. lat.
-301, the dedication copy of the Cornu copiae to the duke of Urbino, Federico of Montefeltro; the numerous imprints contain a certain amount of misprints, but no significant variants (discussion of the Vita in the early prints in Pade forthcoming (3)).
+301, the dedication copy of the Cornu copiae to the duke of Urbino, Federico of Montefeltro; the numerous imprints contain a certain amount of misprints, but no significant variants (discussion of the Vita in the early prints in Pade 2014b).
 The Urbinas ms. is written by an as yet unidentified scribe; the marginalia in our text are in Perotti's hand, who also corrected the text.
-The edition follows the Urbinas that has been recollated; where its texts diverges from Charlet's edition, I have given the reading of the Urbinas.
+The Urbinas has been recollated for this edition; where its texts diverges from Charlet's edition, I have given the reading of the Urbinas.
 Except for the use of capitals (which cannot always be recognized with certainty), u/v, and punctuation, I have maintained the orthography of the Urbinas.
 Information about variant readings of the printed editions can be found in the apparatus criticus of Charlet's edition.
 For reasons of convenience the chapter numbering is the same.
-The Life is discussed in Ramminger, forthcoming.
+The Life is discussed in Ramminger 2015.

 Single and double superscript letters refer to the notabilia (which follow the Latin text), superscript numbers to the notes.

 brevis commemoratio vitae m. valerii martialis